git-megan/MACT6340Project/README.md

 # MACT6340Project

+## Context

-Web3 project for MA in Creative Technology course 6340
+This is a Web3 project for my MA in Creative Technology course 6340.